Luksonian/Fake-Bluescreen-pack/README.md

-to exit the bluescreen press F7
+to exit the bluescreen press F7 on your Keyboard on PC.